Retatrutide: Big Trial Numbers, Bigger Unknowns

 PubMed · Pharmacology

 Semaglutide hits one receptor.
 Tirzepatide hits two.
-Retatrutide hits all three of the gut-hormone receptors at once — and the third (glucagon) is what unlocks the bigger weight-loss number.
-Here's what each receptor does inside the body.
+Retatrutide hits all three of the gut-hormone receptors at once — and the third (glucagon) is the mechanism Lilly credits for the larger weight-loss claim.
+Here's what each receptor does, including the side effect the glucagon piece brings with it.

 GLP-1 Receptor